Kemal-RC-GH/Final_Project-ROEM/README.md

 This includes instantiating the class and using the methods in your app.
 Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.

-    File name for the class definition: app.py > class Users
+    File name for the class definition: utility.py > class Users

-    Line number(s) for the class definition: from line 7 to line 23
+    Line number(s) for the class definition: from line 3 to line 19

     Name of two properties: self.users_file_path = users_file_path, self.USERS = self.load_users(),

     Name of two methods: USERS or load_users, save_users.....

-    File name and line numbers where the methods are used: USERS (line 26 and 94), save_users(line 125)....
+    File name and line numbers where the methods are used: routes.py > USERS (line 46), save_users(line 52)....

 ✅ It makes use of JavaScript in the front end and uses the localStorage of the web browser.